weilingx46/workshop-ws-5-8-aws/README.md

 }
 ```

-Now, run this function with the RuleArn string in place of INSERT-YOUR-ARN and your project
-directory name in place of workshop-ws-5-8-aws-YOUR-NAME.
+Now, run this function with the RuleArn string in place of INSERT-YOUR-ARN and your project directory name in place of workshop-ws-5-8-aws-YOUR-NAME.

-:heavy_exclamation_mark: You run this function in your terminal, but we recommend editing this command in Atom or your favorite text editor, so you don't mess up the syntax!
+:heavy_exclamation_mark: You run this function in your terminal, but we recommend editing this command in Atom or your favorite text editor, so you do not mess up the syntax!

 ```
 aws lambda add-permission \